 Encryption of data at rest

-The storage used for HANA Large Instance uses transparent encryption for the data as it's stored on the disks since end of the year 2018.
-In earlier deployments, you could choose to get the volumes encrypted.
-If you decided against that option, you can request to get the volumes encrypted online.
+The storage for HANA Large Instances uses transparent encryption for the data, as it's stored on the disks.
+In deployments before the end of 2018, you could have the volumes encrypted.
+If you decided against that option, you could have the volumes encrypted online.
 The move from non-encrypted to encrypted volumes is transparent and doesn't require downtime.

-With the Type I class of SKUs of HANA Large Instance, the volume storing the boot LUN is stored on, is encrypted.
-In Revision 3 HANA Large Instance stamps, using the Type II class of SKUs, you need to encrypt the boot LUN with OS methods.
-In Revision 4 HANA Large Instance stamps, using Type II units the volume the boot LUN is stored and is encrypted at rest by default as well.
+With the Type I class of SKUs of HANA Large Instance, the volume storing the boot LUN is encrypted.
+In Revision 3 HANA Large Instance stamps using Type II class of SKUs, you need to encrypt the boot LUN with OS methods.
+In Revision 4 HANA Large Instance stamps using Type II class of SKUs, the volume storing the boot LUN is encrypted at rest by default.

 Required settings for larger HANA instances on HANA Large Instances

 The storage used in HANA Large Instances has a file size limitation.
 The size limitation is 16 TB per file.
 Unlike file size limitations in the EXT3 file systems, HANA isn't implicitly aware of the storage limitation enforced by HANA Large Instances storage.
 As a result, HANA won't automatically create a new data file when the file size limit of 16 TB is reached.
 As HANA attempts to grow the file beyond 16 TB, HANA will report errors and the index server will finally crash.

-In order to prevent HANA trying to grow data files beyond the 16 TB file size limit of HANA Large Instance storage, you need to set the following parameters in the global.ini configuration file of HANA
+In order to prevent HANA from trying to grow data files beyond the 16 TB file size limit of HANA Large Instance storage, you need to set the following parameters in the global.ini configuration file of HANA: